24SP-UNO-Capstone/Milestone1/Outline.md

 > MITRE ATT&CK is a knowledge base of tactics and techniques, and provides a common language for analyzing cyber threats.
 Its community lead contributions along with comprehensive information and standardization makes this a robust framework for monitoring cyber threats.
 It is a solid framework with great techincal information but does not often attribute attacks to any bad actors.

 > The STIX/TAXII standard provides a common language for sharing and exchange of threat intelligence.
-Its strengths revolve around common language and scalability.
+Its strengths revolve around this language and scalability.
 However it is not an informational database, it only provides a preferred nomenclature for ease of information sharing.

 > The Cyber Kill Chain from Lockheed Martin focuses on understanding the stages of a cyber attack and developing defensees.
 It promotes a proactive approach to defense while mantaining a simplistic approach.
 The framework falls short with its linear methodology which may not be flexble to handle more complex and evolving cyber threats.